The season will open Jan. 7-9, 2012, with Makin' Whoopee: Walter Donaldson, Gus Kahn and the Jazz Age. Robert Kimball will host the event.

+In Perfect Harmony: Celebrating the Vocal Group will be presented March 24-26, 2012, with Rob Fisher.
 "From the Boswell Sisters to the Modernaires to the Beach Boys, vocal groups have been an influential force on the American Songbook.
 Fisher and his acclaimed guests – including the DiGiallonardo Sisters and New York Voices - conjure the hip sounds and tight harmonies that took pop standards to new horizons."

 Mad Dogs & Educated Fleas: Noël & Cole, A Battle of Wits, will be hosted by Mark Waldrop, May 5-7, 2012.

 "Noël Coward and Cole Porter were the 20th century’s masters of wordplay.
 Each peppered his lyrics with topical zingers, wicked double entendres and scintillating rhymes.
 Their wit was sharp enough to provoke guffaws—or draw blood.
 Director/lyricist Waldrop referees the verbal fencing."